MontyHull/WriteUps/CanaRy/README.md

 ### The exploit

 Once we know the address of the flag function, our canary, and how far away from the return address we are, all we need to do is to start the process in a loop and continously try to land our return at the right place in order to print the flag.
-I have written a python script "solution.py" that will find the canary and then use it to get to the display_flag() function and we win.
+I have written a python script "solution.py" that will find the canary and then use it to get to the display_flag() function and win.